 Lewis won numerous journalism awards.
 Honored four times by the Overseas Press Club, she received its lifetime achievement award.
 The French government awarded her the Cross of the Chevalier of the Legion of Honor, the country’s highest award in peacetime.

 She also had a sense of humor.
 She was once asked how she managed both family and career.
 “By neglecting both,” she said.
-She died of cancer in Paris at the age of seventy-nine.
+She died of cancer in 2002 in Paris at the age of seventy-nine.

 Obituaries in the New York Times, the International Herald Tribune and other papers.
 Interviews with her son Lindsey Gruson and her friend Phyllis Hirschfeld.